 Human trafficking for organ trafficking occurs less frequently but has significant consequences for victims.
 It necessitates a substantial infrastructure, including medical facilities and equipment.
 People who are involved in the crime, such as surgeons, medical personnel, and victim recruiters, want money.
 These are generally one-time, substantial payments.
 If it does not correspond to typical account activity, it raises a red flag.

-Best Methods for Preventing Money Laundering in the Context of Human Trafficking
+Best Practices to Prevent Money Laundering in Human Trafficking

 Human trafficking is difficult to detect because the financial activity associated with it appears genuine.
 As a result, it is critical to incorporate as much contextual information as feasible with the aforementioned signs.
 It will assist you in making more accurate assessments of seemingly typical conduct.
 For example, if separate people's bank accounts use the same phone number, you should be cautious.